-Most major depressions do not occur during the Holidays, they happen in summer.
-Here are ten other little known facts about depression.
+Most major depressions do not occur during the December holiday season; they happen in summer.
+Here are 10 other little known facts about depression.

 1. Depression distorts your thinking.
 When you are depressed, your mind can play tricks on you.
 If you have thoughts of suicide, please call someone immediately.
 Don't let a temporary glitch in your thinking cause you to harm yourself or another.

 2. Depression makes it hard to give.
 It's very hard to think of other people when you're wrapped in a prickly blanket of sadness, and all you can think about is your own pain.
 Be proactive and just a few steps you need to heal.
 Try reading a book to help you understand what you are going through and how best to deal with it.